-Moderator: Owen Walker, Investment Correspondent, Financial Times
+Moderator: Owen Walker, Asset Management Correspondent, Financial Times

 3:20pmPanel: Breaking Down the Barriers to Long-Term Infrastructure Investment

-With a global spend required of US$94 trillion by 2040, according to the G-20 backed Global Infrastructure Hub, infrastructure is a huge market, ripe for private investment.
+With a global spend requirment of US$94 trillion by 2040, according to the G-20 backed Global Infrastructure Hub, infrastructure is a huge market, ripe for private investment.
 However, despite a growing appetite amongst institutions keen to profit from long-term stable returns with low volatility, a funding gap remains.
 What steps need to be taken to mobilise great private investment?
-How do investors evaluate the risks vs the potential returns of green vs brownfield sites across key sectors such as housing, transport, energy and utilities?
+How can investors evaluate the risks vs the potential returns of green vs brownfield sites across key sectors such as housing, transport, energy and utilities?
 Where are the most attractive long-term opportunities for infrastructure investment in the UK and Europe, and in developing markets, and what are the most effective structures to access them?
 What can Governments and public bodies do to address the issues around project, financial and political risks?